 If you have an alternative immigration status that means you do not require a Student visa to study in the UK (such as indefinite leave to remain), you will need to confirm this in response to the Deposit and Exemption message in the application portal and upload your evidence.
 If it is approved, you will be exempted from paying the deposit and we will not send you a CAS.

 Do I have to pay the deposit to save my place?

-Who can I contact if I have any further questions about the tuition fee deposit?
+Who can I contact if I have any further questions?